Dev26x/altschoolcloud-assignments/homework3/cloud-assignment3.md

 ## Solution:

 I used vagrant for this exercise.
 To spin up three nodes[Master (Ubuntu) and two slaves (Ubuntu & CentOS)], I had to configure my Vagrantfile to be able to spin up the three machines,and I also set it to dynamically assign IP addresses to the machines as shown below.
 The machines were assigned the following IP addresses; `192.168.56.7`, `192.168.56.8` & `192.168.56.9`.
+VM1 (ubuntu) is my master machine.

 ![Vagrantfile](altschl-hw3-images/Vagrantfile.png)

 After spinning up my machines with `vagrant up` command, I `vagrant ssh` into all three machines, thus opening three tabs in my terminal as seen in the images below.

 VM1 (Ubuntu):![Vm1 ubuntu](altschl-hw3-images/vm1-ubuntu.png)